Iced Latte vs Iced Coffee: What's the Difference?

 Iced LatteIced Coffee

-Flavor ProfileCreamy and milk-forward — espresso is softened by a large amount of milkLight and crisp — similar to traditional drip coffee served cold
+Flavor ProfileCreamy and milk-forward — espresso is softened by a large amount of milkLighter and more coffee-forward — similar to drip coffee served cold

 Strengthmediummild